Coding Intro

 We will use a while loop that will run the code inside its block as long as a condition is true, “while” a condition is true.

 In this example, the while loop will run as long as the variable count is less than 8.
-Inside our block, we increment count by 1 in every loop.
-We do so by taking the count value, add 1 to it and then assign the result back into count.
-So, if count was 3 before that line, we add one to it making it 4 and then assign it back to the same variable itself.
+Inside our block, we increment the count by 1 in every loop.
+We do so by taking the count value, adding 1 to it, and then assigning the result back into count.
+So, if the count was 3 before that line, we add one to it making it 4 and then assign it back to the same variable itself.

 var count = 0;